Kennord/Demo-repo/README.md

 # Demo

-This is just a test of my on-line github account.
+This is just a test of my on-line github account !